 VITAMIN D GENES: VDR TAQ GENE SNP, INFECTION VULNERABILITY, & METHYLATION

-My mother has double VDR (vitamin D receptor) Taq SNPs, which most likely leaves her lower in vitamin D in the winter, (she is very outdoor oriented during the other seasons).
+If a woman has a double VDR (vitamin D receptor) Taq SNPs, this means she is likely to have low vitamin D levels in the winter unless she spend a lot of time outside.
 This may be one of the reasons that schizophrenia has been linked to the seasons and seasonal rain.
 A winter pregnancy of someone with a VDR mutation would leave the mother and child at risk of vitamin D deficiency.
 (Note: Vitamin D is linked to dopamine synthesis.)
 Low Vitamin D is also linked to higher influenza.
 In fact recent research shows that healthy vitamin D level can cut flu infection rates by half.
 And maternal flu exposure during the first half of pregnancy is associated with a three-fold increase in risk schizophrenia.
 Melanin also effects vitamin absorption and it too has been linked to schizophrenia.
 (See research below)

 “vitamin D deficiency has several adverse effects, each of which contributes to increased risk for schizophrenia.
 These multiple adverse effects may include (1) disruptive effects on prenatal brain development94 as well as (2) harmful effects on maternal immune function that make the pregnant mother and her fetus or young infant more vulnerable to prenatal exposure to infections, thereby interacting synergistically with infections, such as influenza22,92 or toxoplasmosis,25,95,96 that previous research has linked to schizophrenia.
 Cannell et al97 reviewed evidence indicating that vitamin D is important for several aspects of immunological defense against infectious diseases and that seasonal variation in vitamin D deficiency may explain the marked seasonality of epidemic influenza.
 Moreover, as McGrath98 noted, both animal and in vitro experiments have demonstrated that administration of vitamin D can inhibit the intracellular growth of Toxoplasma gondii.” http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2669590/?report=reader